-Trust Period means the period commencing with the date of this Settlement and ending on the first to occur of the following dates, namely:
+Trust Period means, the period commencing with the date of this Settlement and ending on the first to occur of the following dates, namely:

 (i) The date of the sixtieth anniversary of the date of this settlement;

 (ii) The period commencing on the execution hereof and continuing until such day as the Trustee with the consent of the Protector may by deed or written declaration at any time and at its discretion declare to be the date of the expiration of the Trust Period.
-Notwithstanding the foregoing, the Trustee shall have no authority to shorten the duration of the Trust Period to less than three years or if such act is the result of any compulsion or Event of Duress.
+Notwithstanding the foregoing, the Trustee shall have no authority to shorten the duration of the Trust Period to less than three years or if such an act is the result of any compulsion or Event of Duress.